Chidinma Okeke

-Chidinma Nkeruka Okeke (born 11 August 2000) is a Nigerian professional footballer who plays as a centre-back for Liga MX Femenil side Club América and the Nigeria women's national team.
+Chidinma Nkeruka Okeke (born 11 August 2000) is a Nigerian professional footballer who plays as a centre-back for Napoli and the Nigeria women's national team.
 She was formerly at FC Robo in the Nigeria Women Premier League, Madrid CFF in Liga F, Hapoel Be'er Sheva in Ligat Nashim and MyNavi Sendai in WE League.
 She was part of the Nigerian team that won the 2019 WAFU Women's Cup in Ivory Coast.

 Career

 In 2017, she lost to Rasheedat Ajibade in the women's division finals of Nigeria Freestyle Football competition.

 In August 2019, she signed for Madrid CFF in Spanish Primera División, and made her first team debut in a win against Real Betis on 8 September 2019.

 In October 2023, she signed for MyNavi Sendai.

 On 20 August 2024, the Mexican Ambassador to Nigeria leaked on Twitter that Okeke would be joining Liga MX Femenil side Club América during the 2024 summer transfer window.
 She was officially announced by América as their new player a few hours later on the same day.

 Although Okeke was expected to make her debut with América almost immediately, head coach Ángel Villacampa ruled her out of play time for a few weeks due to poor fitness.
 Okeke made her league debut with América on 9 September 2024, in an away match against Mazatlán in which she was part of the starting line-up By the end of the Apertura 2024 tournament, Okeke became a regular starter for América.

+On Friday, 18 September 2026, Chidinma Okeke completed her move to Napoli Women, becoming the latest Nigerian international to take her career to Serie A Femminile.